-Solar radiation has remained at high levels without reaching critical ranges, which has allowed for greater accumulation of growing degree days in recent weeks.
+Solar radiation has remained good without reaching critical levels, allowing for greater accumulation of growing degree days, but not in recent weeks.
 This factor has been crucial for flowers to develop at the proper pace.
-Producers who constantly monitor weather forecasts and every detail of their plantations to guarantee flowers of optimal quality note:

 Marketers Activate Logistics Machinery